Skip to main content

-Bridge Kit uses adapters to abstract away the complexity of different blockchain architectures.
-Each adapter manages the blockchain-specific bridging operations for a network.
+• Chain client adapters abstract away the complexity of different blockchain architectures.
+Each adapter manages blockchain-specific bridging operations.

 This code block initializes the Viem adapter to transfer tokens between EVM-compatible chains: